Photography

 A Morning Mindful Photo Walk of Dublin’s Doors

-Starting this early morning walk on the North side of the river, the first stop is Parnell Square.
+Starting my early morning walk on the North side of the river, the first stop is Parnell Square.

 Parnell Square